I never read, I just look at the pictures – Andy Warhol

 The Boys are back in Town

 This brings us all the way up to the current year, which had a great start with the excellent Umbrella Academy (‘19).
 This darker, more humorous take on the X-Men blueprint was just as fun as it was macabre.
 The highlight of the year, however, will of course be The Boys.
-It’s a show that feels like a culmination of everything that has come before it and has taken in every lesson they have offered as well.
+It’s a show that feels like a culmination of everything that has come before it and has taken in every lesson they’ve offered as well.
 The idea of Superheroes taking on the role of celebrities is one that has been visited before but only for laughs in Mystery Men (‘99), The Tick (‘01) and No Heroics (‘08).
 The live action TV series of The Tick was the only one of its kind at the time and some 13 odd years ahead of the curve.

-It’s a genuinely funny show about an overly enthusiastic yet infantile superhero who lives in a world where there are so many heroes, that they have developed their own society and hierarchy.
+It’s a genuinely funny show about an overly enthusiastic yet infantile superhero who lives in a world where there are so many heroes, that they’ve developed their own society and hierarchy.
 The show had a reboot in 2016, courtesy of Amazon Studios, who are also behind The Boys.
 The Tick reboot did a great job of modernising the character but didn’t quite strike that same funny chord as the original.
 It did, however, develop the idea of the superhero hierarchy into that of corporate business, something that The Boys really runs with.
 In The Tick (‘16), it’s done in a humorous way, although a conspiracy within the main corporation is eventually exposed.
 One villain also uses its own inadequacies to remodel herself as a hero undetected, much to the frustration of the few that notice but are unable to prevent it.

 Soul-destroying, crippling PR and shameless advertising is all considered to be just part of the job in the world of The Boys.
-This frustrating realisation is seen through the eyes of Annie (aka Starlight), a wide-eyed wannabe superhero who has spent her childhood on the beauty pageant circuit in the hope to one day become one of The Seven, this world’s version of the Justice League.
+This frustrating realisation is seen through the eyes of Annie (aka Starlight), a wide-eyed wannabe superhero who has spent her childhood on the beauty pageant circuit in the hope to one day become one of The Seven, this world’s version of The Justice League.
 All she wants to do is help people but being this famous and important stifles her ability to do just that.
 The six who have been on the team for some time have settled into this lifestyle and accepted its terms.
 However, like many celebrities, they harbour dark, secret urges that their fame allows them to indulge behind closed doors.

 This is where The Boys come in.
 They are a group of regular guys who make it their mission to make supers pay for their heinous acts by any means necessary.
 Just the premise alone had me hooked, it subverts tropes and has you rooting for the characters that have all the hallmarks of the bad guys.
-As the story progresses, though, you see that they are definitely the lesser of two evils by a long shot.
+As the story progresses, though, you see that they’re definitely the lesser of two evils by a long shot.
 When they include a #Metoo subplot and harrowing themes wrapped up in military applications, experiments on babies and narcotics, you get a nail-biting thriller that keeps you permanently on the edge of your seat.

 Many of The Seven are a perfect perversion of the Justice League.
 Aside from maybe Stralight who is a general parallel of Super/Powergirl, Translucent is the only character who is an original take.
 He has the power of invisibility and uses it in the most perverse way, such as casually hanging out in women’s bathrooms and gynaecologist’s practices.
 Their Aquaman is The Deep, a repulsive hybrid of a dumb, American college jock and a surfer dude, who is the perp in Starlight’s #MeToo story.